aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

   - mlnet mlops machinelearning
 date: 2020-10-02 08:16 -0400
 ---
-It's with great pleasure I announce the release v1.2 of MLOps.NET!
+It is with great pleasure I announce the release of MLOps.NET v1.2!
 The library has come a long way since the first code file was committed in May.
-We each submitted PR, we inch forward towards a complete end-to-end MLOps solution for ML.NET.
+With each submitted PR, we inch forward towards a complete end-to-end MLOps solution for ML.NET

 ## What is MLOps.NET?

 MLOps.NET is a data science tool designed to manage and handle the machine learning lifecycle for a model trained in ML.NET.
 MLOps as a practice has over the last year quickly emerged as a vital instrument to successfully deploy machine learning models to production, while keeping track of how they were trained, what data they were trained on and much more.

-As a response to the lack of MLOps tooling for ML.NET, the journey to develop MLOps.NET was embarked with the vision that it would seamlessly support managing, tracking and deploying ML.NET models.
+In response to the lack of MLOps tooling for ML.NET, the journey to develop MLOps.NET was embarked with the vision that it would seamlessly support managing, tracking and deploying ML.NET models.

-Previous releases of the library have added support for a multitude of use cases such as experiment tracking, logging hyper parameters and data as well as deploying a model to a Uri endpoint so that e.g. an ASP.NET Core application may consume the trained and deployed model.
+Previous releases of the library have added support for a multitude of use cases such as experiment tracking, logging hyper parameters and data, as well as deploying a model to a Uri endpoint so that, for example, an ASP.NET Core application may consume the trained and deployed model.

-MLOps.NET is highly configurable and allows a user of the library to store their metadata about a model either on a SQLite, SQL Server or Cosmos database.
-The tool furthermore implements a versioned model repository that can be backed by either Azure Blob Storage, AWS S3 or a local file share.
+MLOps.NET is highly configurable and allows the user of the library to store their metadata about a model either on an SQLite, SQL Server or Cosmos database.
+Furthermore, the tool implements a versioned model repository that can be backed by either Azure Blob Storage, AWS S3 or a local file share.

 ## What is new in v1.2

-So what is new in v1.2?
+So, what is new in v1.2?
 From the start, the goal of v1.2 was to support containerized model deployment of ML.NET models to a Kubernetes cluster, ideally with one line of code.
 There were a lot of moving parts that needed to come together to make this happen.
-Let's dive into it!
+Let us dive into it!

 ### Containerized Model Deployment to Kubernetes

-Before we look at how we can utilize MLOps.NET to deploy an ML.NET model to Kubernetes, let's take a step back and think about what steps needs to be taken to make that happen.
+Before we look at how we can utilize MLOps.NET to deploy a model to Kubernetes, let us take a step back and think about what actions we need to take, should we do this manually.

 We need to: